Zzyyyyyyyyyyyyyy/2025SpringCC_DigitalDivination/README.md

 1. Launch the System
    - Open the welcome page
-   - Observe the background particle effects (reflecting current New York weather)
+   – Watch the background particle effect (mirroring the current New York’s weather).

 2. Input Emotion
    - Describe your emotion in the input field
    - Use preset emotion words or free description

 3. Receive Oracle
-   - System generates unique oracle messages based on weather and emotion
+   – System creates original oracle messages using weather and emotions.
    - Observe changes in particle effects

 4. Share Results